cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 It does this in:

-* A **secure** manner - Tendermint continues working even if up to 1/3 of machines fail, and
+* A **secure** manner - Tendermint continues working even if up to 1/3 of machines fail or misbehave, and
 * A **consistent** way - every machine computes the same state and accesses the same transaction log.

 Tendermint is widely used across the industry and the most mature BFT consensus engine for Proof-of-Stake (PoS) blockchains.